 The NYSF STEM Explorer Program was developed as a response to concerns that too many junior high school students were disengaging from science, technology and maths subjects at school, impacting on the number of students moving on to study STEM at senior high school levels.

-The NYSF STEM Explorer Program involves a mix of hands-on STEM experiences, talks and workshops, as well as social activities.
-The central goal of the program is to foster an interest in STEM fields by demonstrating to students that “doing science” doesn’t necessarily just happen in the lab or classroom, but in a variety of ways and careers.
-The program also aims to develop the leadership skills of participants to become STEM ambassadors.
-Selected participants are supported during the program by SA DECD pre-service teachers, NYSF staff and also NYSF Year 12 Program alumni, encouraging their continued engagement with the organisation and its activities.
+Using the well-developed concept of residential programs to engage and inspire people – of which the NYSF’s Year 12 Program is an exemplar activity – the NYSF STEM Explorer program is a five-day residential STEM outreach program.
+It involves a mix of hands-on STEM experiences, games, talks and workshops, as well as social activities.
+The central goal of the program is to foster an interest in STEM fields by demonstrating that ‘doing science’ doesn’t only happen in the lab or classroom, but also in a variety of ways and careers.

 More information: Please contact us